NAME | SYNOPSIS | DESCRIPTION | OPTIONS | FILES | NOTES | HISTORY | EXAMPLE | SEE ALSO | REPORTING BUGS | AVAILABILITY |

 /etc/passwd to map user names to user IDs

-Users other than the superuser may only alter the priority of processes they own.
-Furthermore, an unprivileged user can only increase the "nice value" (i.e., choose a lower priority) and such changes are irreversible unless (since Linux 2.6.12) the user has a suitable "nice" resource limit (see ulimit(1p) and getrlimit(2)).
+Users other than the superuser may alter the priority only of processes they own.
+Furthermore, an unprivileged user can only increase the "nice value" (that is: lower the urgency), and such changes are irreversible unless (since Linux 2.6.12) the user has a suitable "nice" resource limit (see getrlimit(2)).
 The superuser may alter the priority of any process and set the priority to any value in the range -20 to 19.
 Useful priorities are: 19 (the affected processes will run only when nothing else in the system wants to), 0 (the "base" scheduling priority), anything negative (to make things go very fast).
+For historical reasons, the -n option in this implementation does not follow the POSIX specification: instead of setting a relative priority, it sets an absolute priority by default.
+As this may not be desirable, this behavior can be changed by setting the environment variable POSIXLY_CORRECT, to be fully POSIX compliant.
+See --relative and --priority for options that do not change behavior depending on environment variables.

 The renice command appeared in 4.0BSD.

-The following command would change the priority of the processes with PIDs 987 and 32, plus all processes owned by the users daemon and root: renice +1 987 -u daemon root -p 32
+The following command changes the priority of the processes with PIDs 987 and 32, plus all processes owned by the users daemon and root: renice +1 987 -u daemon root -p 32

 nice(1), chrt(1), getpriority(2), setpriority(2), credentials(7), sched(7)